dsforza96/energy-preservation/README.md

 ![Enforcing Energy Preservation in Microfacet Models](teaser.png)

+Microfacet models tend to lose energy with the increase in surface roughness, causing an undesired darkening of rough materials.
+Our method allows compensating for the loss of energy without the use of precomputed look-up tables.
+Instead, we propose a set of analytic approximations of the directional albedo of conductive (*left*), glossy (*center*) and dielectric (*right*) materials.

 Use the [`conductors.py`](scripts/conductors.py), [`glossy.py`](scripts/glossy.py)
-and [`dielectrics.py`](scripts/dielectrics.py) scripts to generate the look-up tables containing the values of the directional albedo of conductive, glossy and dielectric materials, respectively.
+and [`dielectrics.py`](scripts/dielectrics.py) scripts to generate the look-up tables containing the values of the directional albedo of conductors, glossy materials and dielectrics, respectively.
 You can then use [`fit.py`](scripts/fit.py) to approximate them with a polynomial or a rational function of the desired degree.

 ## Citation